Asymptotically exact solution of the non-Hermitian disordered interacting Hatano-Nelson chain

 Note how this contribution only exists in the $x,y$-directions and in the nH case.
 This is because the ground state of a SCP is a superposition of the two-spin singlet and $M=0$ triplet states.
 Thus, $\chi_{\text{SCP}}(T)$ involves summing over all the decimated SCPs, weighted by the $\gamma$ distribution at the scale at which they were decimated.
 A key feature is that $\chi^{{x,y}}_{\text{SCP}}(T)$ \textit{diverges at a finite} $T$.
 For the symmetric case, for instance,~\cite{MattielloSI2024}

 where $\Gamma_{T}=\ln(\Omega_{0}/T)$, which diverges at $T=\Omega_{0}\exp\left(-\pi C_{\gamma}\right)$.
 There is also a divergence in the asymmetric case~\cite{MattielloSI2024}.
 This behavior can be traced back to the solution of the nH two-site problem, see Eq.~\eqref{eq:singleSCP}, and is not a consequence of any collective phase transition.
 The susceptibility in the $z$-direction is the same in both Hermitian and nH cases and remains positive and non-divergent, since no SCP contributes.
-Fig.~\ref{fig:suscep} shows the total susceptibility in several different cases.
+Fig.~\ref{fig:suscep} shows the total susceptibility for a numerical implementation of the SDRG procedure in chains with periodic boundary conditions, in several different cases.
 It is worth mentioning that the susceptibility \textit{is not a self-averaging quantity}, showing extremely large sample-to-sample fluctuations, which is discussed in more detail in~\cite{MattielloSI2024}.

+Finally, at a low temperature $T$, the specific entropy receives no contributions from the frozen SCPs, and only a density $n_{\mathrm{free}}(T)$ of non-decimated spins contributes $k_B \ln 2$.
+From this, one obtains the low-temperature specific heat as $c_V(T)\sim k_B/[\ln(1/T)]^3$, which is the same as in the Hermitian case~\cite{fisher94-xxz}.

 \textit{Entanglement entropy} - Another remarkable effect of non-Hermiticity is captured by the ground state entanglement entropy (EE) of a partition of size $L$~\cite{Herviou_entanglement_2019,Chen_2024_CPS}.
 It is defined by